rdkcentral/entservices-inputoutput/.github/instructions/Plugin.instructions.md

 ### Requirement

-- If the plugin runs as out-of-process, then it should implement RPC::IRemoteConnection::INotification interface inside your plugin.
+- If the plugin runs as out-of-process, then it should implement RPC::IRemoteConnection::"INotification interface inside your plugin.

 ### Example